Diverse Recruitment Sources

 PAID CAMPUS LICENSES

-In an effort to assist departments with recruitment sources, the Office of Equal Opportunity and Compliance and the Office of Human Resources have purchased or secured campuswide licenses to the sources listed under Resources.
+In an effort to assist departments with recruitment sources, Equal Opportunity, Compliance & Title IX and the Office of Human Resources have purchased or secured campuswide licenses to the sources listed under Resources.
 Jobs posted to the university career site will automatically be placed on these sources, no action is required of departments and these sources do not count towards the proactive recruitment requirements.

 The University of Arkansas has a relationship with Circa, formally LocalJobNetwork.
 Circa is a SaaS-based workforce development company.
 Their story began in 1994 as LocalJobNetwork, a connected system of job recruiting sites serving all 50 states.
 Since then, their solutions have evolved in step with emerging business needs and a fast-changing workforce.
 Today they bring a spectrum of best-in-class products to solve diversity recruiting and compliance challenges for some of the country’s most innovative companies.
 To request access to Circa, please contact email@example.com.
 Information on Circa can be found within this document.